Examples of soft skills for teachers include organization, communication, teamwork, patience, and leadership.

 They might work with other teachers on developing their curriculum, sharing resources, and tag-teaming on the teaching of lessons.

-A teacher might also be working with other teachers on things like extracurricular activities or sports.
+A teacher might also be working with other teachers on things like co-curricular events for the school and extracurricular activities or sports.
 So, teachers need to work together all the time.

 Any teacher who spent even one day in a classroom knows that multitasking is central to the job.